Driving Under the Influence: NOT GUILTY

 The client was driving home from a bar with her husband.
-The client was the designated driver and the bar was located about one mile from the couple’s house.
+The client was the designated driver, and the bar was located about one mile from the couple’s house.
 The police had parked outside the bar and were watching for anyone who left and then got in the car to drive.
-The police followed the car and even though no traffic violation occurred the police decided to pull the car over.
+The police followed the vehicle, and even though no traffic violation occurred, the police decided to pull the car over.
 Despite no traffic violation having taken place, the officers stated in their reports that the client had run a stop sign.